 Irish Water makes every effort to ensure that the alternative drinking water supply provided, including the tanker/bowser, and dispensing tap, are adequately disinfected.
 However, as it is not practical to provide sterilised containers for the public to transport drinking water from the tanker to their homes and we cannot guarantee that any containers used by the public do not negatively impact or contaminate the drinking water.
 Therefore people are advised to boil this water before use.

-Irish Water working in partnership with Galway County Council would like to apologise to customers for the inconvenience this is causing and assures customers that repairs will be completed as soon as possible.
-Irish Water would also like to thank the local authority staff for their immense efforts in keeping water supplies running in very difficult conditions.
+Irish Water and Leitrim County Council would like to thank customers in advance for their co-operation in conserving water at this critical time.
+Irish Water would also like to thank the local authority staff for their efforts in keeping water supplies running in very difficult conditions.

 Supply issues during or following an outage